 - Or, you work at night, and because of that you have difficulty sleeping in the day, have difficulty maintain your regular eating schedule, or become more irritable with your spouse mentally?

 - Or, when you, a diabetic, stub your toe at work, and the toe becomes infected?

 - Or, when you simply go to your personal doctor and your doctor notices that your high blood pressure (hypertension) or diabetes has gotten worse—did you even consider your work may be a factor in that?

-These are only a few of the many types of injuries which are legally referred to in California as “cumulative trauma” injuries.
+These are only a few of the many types of injuries that are legally referred to in California as “cumulative trauma” injuries.
 If due to the repetitive nature of your job duties performed, little by little, overtime—and even though you can still do your job—you develop symptoms, pain, an increase in pre-existing symptoms, an increase in pre-existing pain, or simply become weaker, frustrated or tired—there’s a good chance you have a “cumulative trauma” injury that needs to be addressed.

 IF YOU THINK YOUR JOB DUTIES ARE AFFECTING YOUR PHYSICAL OR MENTAL HEALTH IN ANY WAY—EVEN JUST A LITTLE BIT—YOU NEED TO CALL US FOR A FREE CONSULTATION

 Call (855) 922-0814 or contact us online for your free consultation.
 Get the workers’ compensation you are entitled to!